 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-A homemade Latin American favorite!
+This Dulce de Leche Ice Cream is homemade version of the Latin American favorite!
 Creamy, smooth, sweet, and full of caramel…lots and lots of caramel!

 When I was a child, I wanted to own and drive an ice cream truck.